omkar-2483/Find-My-Nest/structure.md

    * extra utility files like error handler ect are stored in util folder

 # Validations
-   * for client side validation, we set required in input field and applied bootstrap class 'needs-validatin', the logic of 'needs-validation' is written in "public/js/script.js"
+   * for client side validation, we set required in input field and applied bootstrap class 'needs-validation', the logic of 'needs-validation' is written in "public/js/script.js"
    * we used "joi" tool for server side schema validation in schema.js

 # routes
- * all routes are moved in respective route files
+   * all routes are stored in respective route files

+# authentication and authorization
+   * passport: Passport is Express-compatible authentication middleware for Node.js.
+   * passport-local: Passport strategy for authenticating with a username and password.
+   * passport-local-mongoose: Passport-Local Mongoose is a Mongoose plugin that simplifies building username and password login with Passport.